What Is Wander, Wonder, Write?

 Who Are You?

-I’m Claire Polders, a Dutch author writing in English.
+I’m Claire Polders (she/her), a Dutch author writing in English.
 I studied literature and philosophy in the Netherlands and in Paris at La Sorbonne.
 I published five novels and 100+ essays and stories.
 My latest book is A Whale in Paris (Atheneum, Simon & Schuster) co-written with my American husband, Daniel.
 My short prose has been published in journals such Slate, Electric Literature, and Tin House.
 I’m finishing a memoir on elder abuse, revising a multi-generational novel on the dark Dutch colonial past, and have a flash fiction collection forthcoming in July 2025 with Vine Leaves Press: Woman of the Hour: fifty tales of longing and rebellion.

 I edit essays and stories for other writers.